 The greatest journey of all, the image of millions of animals stampeding across the endless East African landscapes leaves people tingling.
 While the focus is on the annual Mara River crossing, the migration is a swirling circle of wildebeest and other plains creatures around the Serengeti – so your guide should be able to find them at any time of year.

 The ultimate way to experience Africa, a camping safari plants you right in the middle of the wilderness – a temporary guest in the home of the African wildlife.
 You’ll slumber surrounded by the strange sounds and smells of the savannah, beneath the stars of the southern sky.

-Zanzibar, also known as Unguja, embodies the image of “exotic”; an enticing mélange of Middle Eastern, Indian and Swahili culture and food, spice tours, and dhows blown along by the tradewinds.
+Zanzibar, also known as Unguja, embodies the image of “exotic”; an enticing mélange of Middle Eastern, Indian and Swahili culture and food, spice tours, and shows blown along by the trade winds.
 Explore the alleyways of UNESCO-listed Stone Town, then escape to a tranquil resort, framed by white sand and the deep blue of the Indian Ocean.

 Hadzabe experiences Dolphin watching Super luxury lodges Racing up Kili

 If you want to watch or swim with dolphins, Kizimkazi in Zanzibar is not the place to do it.
-Tourist boats outnumber cetaceans, and with no regulations they are free to crowd, chase and jump in at will.
-“Guides” are simply local boat owners with no knowledge of dolphin behaviour.
+Tourist boats outnumber cetaceans, and with no regulations, they are free to crowd, chase and jump in at will.
+“Guides” are simply local boat owners with no knowledge of dolphin behavior.
 For an ethical – and enjoyable – experience,

 Super luxury lodges